Skip to content

 • Improving access on public rights of way, including new signage and kissing gates

-• Continue to create opportunities for volunteers and community members to get involved.
+• Creating opportunities for volunteers and community members to get involved.

-We have also worked beyond our boundaries, engaging and developing partnerships with our neighbours and other local organisations such as:
+We have also worked beyond our boundaries, engaging and developing partnerships with our neighbours and other local organisations to create a landscape scale vision across Northumberland for nature and people.
+Examples include:

 • Hepple Whitefield and other private landowners